eduvpn/documentation/PROFILE_CONFIG.md

 ## Apply Changes

-Assuming you made changes in the profile `internet`, you would regenerate the configuration like this:
+The OpenVPN server configuration can be regenerated like this:

-    $ sudo vpn-server-node-server-config --profile internet
+    $ sudo vpn-server-node-server-config

-To restart all OpenVPN processes belonging to the profile `internet`, do this:
+To restart all OpenVPN processes, do this:

-    $ sudo systemctl restart "openvpn-server@default-internet-*"
+    $ sudo systemctl restart "openvpn-server@default-*"

 If you changed the entry `vpnProtoPorts`, to say `['udp/1194', 'udp/1195', 'tcp/1194', 'tcp/1195']` you now have two more